BayesFlare/Flake/README.txt

       Measured in lots of 0.5 hours
       *If field not in json file, variable will be randomly generated

-EDT- Exponential Decay Time Constant
+EDTC- Exponential Decay Time Constant
       The constant characterising the decay of the flare.
       Measured in lots of 0.5 hours
       *If field not in json file, variable will be randomly generated

 Amp- Amplitude
      Amplitude of the flare